Extremal Hypergraphs for Ryser's Conjecture: Connectedness of Line Graphs of Bipartite Graphs: Introduction

 \subsection{Extremal Problems with Many Extremal Structures}

-Before beginning the main work of this paper, we take a moment here to reflect on why it is that our task of characterizing Ryser-extremal hypergraphs seems to require rather complex arguments.
-For many of the questions of extremal combinatorics that are solved, there is a unique example that provides the extremal value.
-In such cases, a proof of optimality can be guided by the properties and features of this extremal structure.
-The situation becomes more complex for problems in which there there are two or more very different extrema.
-Then a purely combinatorial argument is less and less likely to succeed, because the proof must eventually consider all the extremal structures.
+In a typical extremal combinatorial problem, the greater the number of extremal configurations, the less likely that a purely combinatorial argument will lead to a solution, since a proof eventually must consider all extremal structures, at least implicitly.
 For our characterization problem, the number of extremal structures is infinite for every fixed value of the benchmark parameter.
-This is one of the few cases in which the full characterization of the extremal structures of an extremal combinatorial problem with infinitely many extrema is known.
+This is one of the few interesting cases in which the full characterization of the extremal structures of an extremal combinatorial problem with infinitely many extrema is known.

-On rare occasions, the difficulties posed by multiple extremal examples can be mitigated by realizing that the combinatorial problem, or rather its extremal structures, hide the features and concepts of another mathematical discipline in the background.
-In such cases, the extremal structures can be described more naturally in ``another mathematical language,'' making a translation back to the language of combinatorics at least a possibility.
+Sometimes, the difficulties posed by multiple extremal examples can be mitigated by realizing that the combinatorial problem, or rather its extremal structures, hide the features and concepts of another mathematical discipline in the background.
+In such cases, the simplest, or most efficient descriptions of extremal structures are not necessarily combinatorial, but might have to be formulated in another language, which could be algebraic, probabilistic, or, as in the present paper, topological.

-A simple example of a problem of this sort is the one described by the famous Oddtown Theorem of Berlekamp~\cite{berlekamp}.
-The problem asks for the maximum size of a family of subsets of odd cardinality in an $n$-element base set, such that the intersection of any two members of the family has even cardinality.
-It turns out that this problem can easily be solved by a simple application of linear algebra, even though there are superexponentially many extremal structures~\cite[Exercise 1.1.14]{babai-frankl}.
-A combinatorial characterization of the extremal families however is still outstanding, and it is questionable whether it is feasible at all.